-The DL8 modules enable the customer to control and communicate with the Tool Changer through a network using a PROFINET interface.
+The modules enable the customer to control and communicate with the Tool Changer through a network using a PROFINET interface.
 A PROFINET node is established on the Master module, but not on the Tool.
-Control of the Tool Changer is realized through the Master node along with the reporting of various Tool Changer I/O. The Tool module supports Tool-ID reported through the Master and functions as a pass-through for PROFINET network and power to downstream equipment.
+Control of the Tool Changer is realized through the Master node along with the reporting of various Tool Changer I/O. The Tool module supports Tool-ID reported through the Master module and functions as a pass-through for PROFINET network and power to downstream equipment.

-The module is to be used in combination with a valve adapter that has dual double solenoid valves, for Latch/Unlatch control of the Tool Changer.
-When used in combination with a dual double solenoid valve adapter, the DL8 achieves PLd safety reliability in accordance with ISO standard 13849-1.
-The user is required to provide a pneumatic supply source to the Tool Changer.
-Refer to the appropriate manual for specific module and Tool Changer requirements.
+The Master module is used in combination with a valve adapter with dual double solenoid valves, for Latch/ Unlatch control of the Tool Changer.
+When used in combination with a dual double solenoid valve adapter, the modules achieves PLd safety reliability in accordance with ISO standard 13849-1.
+The user is required to provide a pneumatic supply source to the valve adapter.
+Refer to the appropriate valve adapter or Tool Changer manual for requirements.

-In addition to supporting the standard Tool Changer input signals (Locked, Unlocked, and Ready to Lock proximity sensors) the modules also support advanced diagnostic and fault reporting.
+In addition to supporting the standard Tool Changer input signals (Locked, Unlocked, etc.) the modules also support advanced diagnostic and fault reporting.
 Refer to Section 4.3-Error Conditions.

-A standard 5-pin push pull connector is provided on the Master and Tool modules for interfacing with power.
-The power source for input and output power must be capable of outputting an operating voltage (reverse polarity protected, regulated) of 24 +/- 15% VDC.
-A standard push pull RJ45 connector is provided on the Master and Tool modules for interfacing with PROFINET.
-When the Tool Changer is coupled, the Master and Tool modules pass signals via a spring loaded pin block.
-Flexible rubber V-ring seals surround the pin blocks and are designed to be water resistant but are not water proof.
+A minifast connector is provided on the Master and Tool modules for interfacing with power.
+The power source for input and output power must be capable of outputting an operating voltage (reverse polarity protected, regulated) of 20.4 to 28.8 VDC.
+A M12 D-coded connector is provided on the Master and Tool modules for interfacing with PROFINET.
+When the Tool Changer is coupled, the Master and Tool modules pass signals via spring loaded pin blocks.
+Flexible V-ring seals surround the pin blocks and are water resistant but not water proof.
 Refer to Figure 1.1.